Summary

 What is Regression?

-Simple linear regression predicts a numeric outcome (Y / DV) from one numeric predictor (X / IV).
+Simple linear regression is a statistical method that predicts a numeric outcome (Y) from a numeric predictor (X).

 Regression vs Correlation

-- Correlation (r): describes the strength and direction of a linear relationship
+Describes the strength and direction of the relationship between X and Y.

-- Regression: uses that relationship to predict Y from X
+Uses that relationship to predict Y from X and explain variation in Y.

 In simple linear regression:

-- Longitudinal studies (use earlier measures to predict later outcomes)
+- longitudinal studies (earlier measures predict later outcomes)

-Regression finds the line of best fit on a scatterplot.
+Regression finds the line of best fit through a scatterplot.

 | Symbol | Meaning | Plain English |